How to Make Pie Crust with Sourdough Discard

 With pie crust, you always need to form your dough into the amounts you need before chilling.
 You want to work the dough as little as possible once it’s chilled to make sure it retains that buttery and flaky crust.
 So, you don’t want to be cutting up or adding pieces of dough to make up the portions you need, it’s not like cookie dough where you can easily do that!
 So, it must be done ahead of time before chilling.

-This Sourdough Pie Crust should be made 24 hours in advance of when you plan to use it, as it does need to chill in the fridge.
-If you aren’t going to use it right away, then freezing it is your best option – don’t leave it in the fridge!
+This Sourdough Discard Pie Crust should be made 24 hours in advance of when you plan to use it, as it does need to chill in the fridge.
+If you aren’t going to use it right away, then freezing it is your best option – don’t leave it in the fridge.
 I have found pie crust to get weird if left in the fridge for more than 36 hours.
-So, you can prep this ahead of time and freeze it if you don’t plan to use it in 24 hours.
+If you don't plan to use within 24 to 48 hours, just freeze it.
 When removing pie crust from the freezer, just place it in the fridge to thaw for 24 hours before using.

 How to Make Pie Crust with Sourdough Discard